acubeLab/PPC_utils4BigData/README.md

 - A compressed tar archive containing the actual content of the files of the subset, each one named with the SHA1 of their content.

-In case you want to decompress archive you generate with `bench_PPC.py --keep` use
+In case you want to decompress the archive you generate with `bench_PPC.py --keep` use
 ```bash
 ./decompress_dataset.py -c <used_compressor> <first_archive> <destination_dir>
 ```

-To decompress archive you generate with `bench_PPC.py --keep --block-size xxMiB`, so divided into blocks (file-access scenario), use, for example:
+To decompress the archive you generate with `bench_PPC.py --keep --block-size xxMiB`, so divided into blocks (file-access scenario), use, for example:
 ```bash
 ./decompress_dataset.py -c zstd /extralocal/swh/000000000_C_small_block_compressed_xxMiB.tar.zstd -o <destination_dir>
 ```